sobiyaOfficial/online-learning-portal/README.md

-# Installation and Setup:
+# 🔗Installation and Setup:
 Follow the steps below to set up the project locally:

-# Prerequisites:
+# 🔗Prerequisites:
 1.Node.js and npm installed on your machine.
 2.Git for version control.
 3.MySQL/MongoDB database setup.

-# Steps
+# 🔗Steps
 ## 1.Clone the Repository:
      git clone https://github.com/sobiyaOfficial/Learning-Portal.gitcd Learning-Portal
 ## 2.Navigate to Pages: